 Twin City Lines Issues

-Beginning in 2007 Twin City Lines replaced the Minnegazette as a quarterly history magazine for Minnesota Streetcar Museum members.
+Beginning in 2007 Twin City Lines replaced the Minnegazette as the quarterly history magazine for Minnesota Streetcar Museum members.
 Each issue contains articles with detailed insights into the history of electric railways in Minnesota, usually within a particular theme.
 Members of the streetcar museum receive mailed copies of each quarterly magazine.